top of page

 I love travelling, camping and adventuring in the great outdoors as much as possible.
 However, I also enjoy bringing home comforts with me when I travel (no matter how small), and I need to keep myself safe as I travel solo.
 Therefore, I was immediately intrigued when I got my hands on the Bluetti Portable Power Station.
 The station's portability and the fact that it can keep all of my devices charged off-grid, wherever my travels take me, was a game changer!

-What are the Bluetti EB55 and PV120 Solar Panel?
+What are the Bluetti EB55 and PV120 Solar panels?

 Key Features: